Healthy Homes Assessment Silverstream

 Insulation Silverstream

-Ceiling and underfloor insulation is required on all rental houses from 1 July 2019.
-Property managers and landlords have to ensure the insulation meets standards that are in line with the latest quality.
-In some instances, existing ceiling insulation or insulation in the sub floor space may need to be added or replaced.
+The insulation of the ceiling and underfloor is required on all rental houses since July 1, 2019.
+All landlords and property managers have to ensure the insulation meets standards that are in line with the latest standard.
+In certain situations, the old ceiling insulation as well as insulation within the subfloor space might require to be added or replaced.

-The "R" signifies thermal resistance and is a gauge of how well insulation is able to resist heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" signifies thermal resistance, and is a measure of how well the insulation is able to resist heat flow.
+The more R-value is higher, the higher the standard of insulation.

 Silverstream Moisture Ingress & Drainage

-Rental properties must have efficient drainage to get rid of the stormwater and surface waters and ground water.
-This includes an appropriate runoff or outfall.
-Making sure that the water is able to go, and also that it can’t linger underneath the buildings is an essential part of maintaining your property’s dry.
+Rental properties must be equipped with effective drainage to remove storm water, surface water, and ground water, which includes an appropriate outfall or runoff.
+Making sure that water is able to go and that it doesn’t sit beneath buildings is an essential part of keeping your property dry.

-Alongside a drainage system to prevent water ingress, if the rental has an enclosed gap between floorboards and the ground, a ground water barrier should be put in place if it’s reasonably practicable to do so.
+In addition to a drainage system to prevent moisture ingress, if your rental has an enclosed gap between floorboards and ground, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.

-A ground moisture barrier is typically made of polythene and is laid on top of the ground, in order to block any moisture that is present in the ground from accumulating into the property.
-It also assists in preventing from causing damage to the flooring insulation.
+A ground moisture barrier is usually an insulating sheet of polythene laid over the ground, to block any moisture present in the ground from entering the building.
+It also helps to prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection